ARINC-IA/CSMIM/docs/best-practices.md

 Values are typically not processed by another device on the aircraft (displaying a string to a human does not constitute "processing").

+Use an array or `dict` data type to group multiple data items that depend on each other, that means, data items that must be transmitted atomically in order to ensure validity of the combined value. <br />
+*Rationale:* Data integrity. <br />
+*Example:* Velocity or acceleration would use an array.
+A timestamp made of hour, minute and second would use a dict.
+On the other hand, flight phase and altitude would be separate resources.

 Use a writable resource if the resource has a single "value" that can be changed.
 Make sure that the operation is idempotent (multiple WRITE requests have the same effect as a single one).
 If this is not the case, you must use an